- Parents Home

 How Does Coronavirus (COVID-19) Spread?

-People can catch COVID-19 from others who have the virus even if they don't have any symptoms.
+People can catch COVID-19 from others who have the virus even if they have no symptoms.
 This happens when an infected person breathes, talks, sneezes, or coughs, sending tiny droplets into the air.
 These can land in the nose, mouth, or eyes of someone nearby, or be breathed in.
 Some of the tiniest droplets, called aerosols, can linger in the air for minutes to hours and travel on air currents.
-But it seems that the risk of spread is highest when people are less than 6 feet apart.
+But it seems that the risk of spread is highest when people are less than 6 feet apart, when they spend a lot of time together, when they gather indoors, and when the indoor space is poorly ventilated.

 People also might get infected if they touch an infected droplet on a surface and then touch their own nose, mouth, or eyes.
 But this type of spread is a lot less common.

-Experts are looking at how the virus spreads and stays in the air, and whether it can spread through stool (poop).
+Experts are looking at how the virus spreads and stays in the air, and if it can spread through stool (poop).
+They’re also looking at whether an infected pregnant woman can pass the virus to her baby, which seems to be possible but rare.

 Is Coronavirus (COVID-19) Dangerous to Children?